 Her exquisites eye for detail and good fashion sense and her passion in recommending the best quality and choice in fabrics attracted the affluent society and fashion designers which led her to open her Galleria Harits store in Bangsar Shopping Complex.

-She then went on to develop and start up an interior design arm called Harits Interiors Sdn Bhd to complement her other ventures specializing in soft furnishing for residences, offices and hotels.
-Harits Interior has so far successfully completed some interior designs works at the Palace of the Golden Horses, Sri Satria, Sutera Harbour Hotel and private plane just to name a few.
+She then went on to develop and start up an interior design arm called Harits Interiors Sdn Bhd to complement her other ventures specializing in soft furnishing for residences, offices, and hotels.
+Habits Interior has so far successfully completed some interior designs works at the Palace of the Golden Horses, Sri Satria, Sutera Harbour Hotel, and private plane just to name a few.

 in 2001 Dato' Amrit played a major role in the Gurpuri Fund Raising Mega Event where funds were raised for the purchase of the property which currently houses the Gurpuri Orphanage Home.